danielsularea/lily.work/_work/2018-02-21-ibm-care-advisor-for-breast.md

 company: IBM

 summary: >
-  Defining and designing an algorithm to read routine mammograms so doctors can focus on more complex work.
+  Designing an AI service to read routine mammograms so doctors can focus on more complex work.

 imgfolder: ca-breast
 cover_img: acquisition.svg

 menu:
   - My Role
-  - What We Knew
-  - Define the Problem
+  - The Problem
   - Early Insights
+  - Rethink the Problem
-  - Introducing
+  - The Solution
-  - Definition
+  - Product Definition
   - Designs
   - Outcome
 ---

-Women worldwide depend on routine mammograms to identify findings in their breast that may suggest cancer.
-But with an alarming shortage of radiologists to read and interpret these images, we use machine learning to take on the job.

-Care Advisor is a suite of offerings within IBM Watson Health Imaging.
-Care Advisor for Breast (CA-Breast) was the inaugural offering within this suite, focusing on breast x-rays, aka mammograms.
+Care Advisor is a suite of "moonshot" AI offerings where each explores one division of medical imaging.
+This is my part in one of those moonshots.

+Notable is that this project is a less traditional example of my work as a product designer because the final solution has no real interface.
+Instead, I helped design and build the most ambitious AI service within the IBM Watson Health portfolio.
+However, if you're really looking for a more interaction design example, see <a href="../work/ibm-clinical-review.html">IBM Watson Clinical Review</a>.

 ## My Role